-- ILC-FFS beam tests: Long-Term stability - ILC-FFS beam tests: High-order aberrations - ILC-FFS beam tests: R&D complementary studies - WP-16 (BDS): Final doublet design optimization - Re-optimization of TDR FF design considering new coil winding technology and IR design advances - Assembly of QD0 prototype, connection to Service Cryostat and measurement of warm/cold vibration stability with a sensitivity of a few nanometers - WP-17 (Beam Dump): System design of the main beam dump - Engineering design of water flow system - Engineering design and prototyping of components; vortex flow in the dump vessel, heat exchanger, hydrogen recombiner - Engineering design and prototyping of window sealing and remote exchange - Design of the countermeasure for failures / safety system - WP-18 (Beam Dump): System design of the photon dump for the undulator positron source - System design and component test of an open-window water dump - System design and component test of a graphite dump
+- WP-15 (BDS): System design of ILC final focus beamline - ILC-FFS system design: Hardware optimization - ILC-FFS system design: Realistic beam line driven / IP design - ILC-FFS beam tests: Long-Term stability - ILC-FFS beam tests: High-order aberrations - ILC-FFS beam tests: R&D complementary studies - WP-16 (BDS): Final doublet design optimization - Re-optimization of TDR FF design considering new coil winding technology and IR design advances - Assembly of QD0 prototype, connection to Service Cryostat and measurement of warm/cold vibration stability with a sensitivity of a few nanometers - WP-17 (Beam Dump): System design of the main beam dump - Engineering design of water flow system - Engineering design and prototyping of components; vortex flow in the dump vessel, heat exchanger, hydrogen recombiner - Engineering design and prototyping of window sealing and remote exchange - Design of the countermeasure for failures / safety system - WP-18 (Beam Dump): System design of the photon dump for the undulator positron source - System design and component test of an open-window water dump - System design and component test of a graphite dump

-The cost and required human resources required for the WPs are estimated in [127].
-The values given are are initial estimates.
+The cost and required human resources required for the WPs are estimated in [128].
+The values given are initial estimates.
 The actual numbers will depend on the laboratories that will take the responsibility for the deliverables, so these estimates will be re-evaluated later.
 Infrastructure associated with the series of items mentioned above will need to be newly prepared and/or improved with each region taking responsibility for implementation and financial support.
 The technical readiness scoped in each WP needs to be verified through periodical reviews conducted by the ILC Pre-Lab.
 The ILC technical design will need to be updated reflecting the progress on the WPs, and these updates will be implemented/added to the engineering documents.
 Stability and tuning issues in some WPs will also need to be coordinated with the start-to-end accelerator design that will be done as part of the "engineering design and documentation" activities of the Pre-Lab.
 These linkages will be carried out as a part of the ILC Pre-Lab responsibility.